FAQ

 AIS 2.0 is designed to transfer data without an IP address.
 This allows digital communication to the bridge shipment as no IP address is equal to an unbreakable firewall.
 Remote log-in is simply not possible.
 The currently available satellite communication systems make use of an IP address when transferring data.

 Sternula has more than 10 years of experience in developing and standardizing VDES technology.
-Our CTO is a chairman of IALA E-Nav WG3 and we are the co-founder of the VDES Alliance.
-Furthermore, Sternula is the first and only commercial satellite operator of AIS 2.0 (VDES).
+Our co-founder is the chairman of IALA E-Nav WG3, and we are the co-founder of the VDES Alliance.
+Furthermore, Sternula became the first commercial VDES satellite operator after the launch of Sternula-1 on January 3rd 2023.

 The AIS 2.0 enables IMO e-Navigations strategy implementation plan to digitize 15 obligated services from the maritime authorities to the ships.